pabliqe/slugtenberg/README.md

 ## Database-Free

 Files and folders are the backbones of our slug system.
-Filenames are used to internally link views, media and information into a unique site URL.
+Filenames are used to internally link Views, Media and information into a unique site URL.
 Each time you create a new file in the [Slug Folder](#file--folder-basics), Slugtenberg will automatically attach any data or media file that share the same folder and/or file name.

 ![Animated image showing how duplicating a folder creates a new article](https://www.dropbox.com/s/3egsya7fpc6ym3v/folders.gif?raw=1)